 Introduction to HIV

 HIV is a retrovirus, which has two strands of Ribo Nucleic Acid (RNA) as the genetic material.
-The most common modes of the virus infection are sex transmission, intravenous drug usage, transfusion of infected blood and mother to child transmission at birth.
+The most common modes of the virus infection are sex transmission, intravenous drug usage, transfusion of infected blood and mother to child transmission at birth REF.
 HIV enters CD4+ expressing immune cells like T-lymphocytes and, very quickly, replicates in it.
 The immune cells burst, releasing thousands of new HIV viruses; each one capable of targeting new immune cell to begin life cycle again.
 The HIV patient’s immune system is disabled to defend foreign particles when the virus destroys huge amount of immune cells.
 Opportunistic infections by other diseases take the chance of week immune system to attack the human body and eventually kill the patient.

 Origin and Evolution of HIV

-In 1981, the first patient of HIV AIDS was identified in the USA.
-In 1983, the virus was first isolated at “Institut Pasteur” in Paris (Alvine, Kien).
-Researches on the causative agent of the disease – HIV, implied that it is a retrovirus.
-Exploration of the retrovirus led researchers to fi nd similar type of retrovirus in non-human primates that were then called as Simian Immunodeficiency Virus (SIV).
+In 1981, the first patient of HIV AIDS was identified in the USA REF.
+In 1983, the virus was first isolated at “Institut Pasteur” in Paris (Alvine, Kien) REF.
+Researches on the causative agent of the disease – HIV, implied that it is a retrovirus REF.
+Exploration of the retrovirus led researchers to fi nd similar type of retrovirus in non-human primates that were then called as Simian Immunodeficiency Virus (SIV) REF.
 Researches have established that HIV in human was a result of zoonotic transmission of SIV from non-human African wild primates (Bailes et al. 2002).
 About 40 different primates, in Africa, are infected with SIV and some are harboring some than one strain of SIVs.
 Phylogenetic analysis of SIVs from African non-human primates and two HIVs (HIV -1 and HIV -2) in human provided remarkable understanding of viral transmission and evolution from non-human primates to human.

-Researchers have now established that HIV-1 and HIV-2 transmission to human are independent and their source are different.
+Researchers have now established that HIV-1 and HIV-2 transmission to human are independent and their source are different REF.
 Discovered in 1986 AD, HIV-2 is transmitted from Sooty mangabey monkeys (Cercocebus atys) and its prevalence is also high in the geographical location of these monkeys in West Africa (Santiago et al., 2005).
 Sooty mangabey monkeys are naturally infected by a strain of SIV that is very close to HIV-2 (Hirsch et al. 1989) and the phylogenetic analysis of all HIV-2 strains show that it closely groups with the SIVsmm strains (Geo et al 1992, 1994) (Figure 2).
 SIVsmm does no harm to its host monkeys and must have modified to produce multiple strain and subsequent multiple zoonotic transmissions from sooty mangabey monkeys to human (Hahn et al 2000).
 Although HIV-2 subtypes A to G are identified in human, it is assumed that more subtypes were introduced into human (Gurtler 2004) but are lost for low adaptation fitness (Damond et.al 2004).